Fights, freezing, fainting: What it was like queuing overnight to see Queen’s coffin

 She said it was clear that people couldn’t handle the cold and at many points she wanted to give up, but a sense of comradery among visitors and respect for the Queen made the chaos bearable.

-“The fact that we have come to pay our respects to the Queen is what’s keeping things together,” she said, but lamented the lack of support from stewards through the night.
+“The fact that we have come to pay our respects to the Queen is what’s keeping things together,” she said but lamented the lack of support from stewards through the night.

-“The stewards are not helpful, they were letting people skip the queue I saw someone almost get in a fight because of it.
+“The stewards are not helpful, they were letting people skip the queue.
+I saw someone almost get in a fight because of it.
 It would have been good if they knew more information about where the facilities were and what was going on at points.

 Blanket-clad sisters Caroline, Rosie and Sandra, who travelled from Dublin on Friday to pay their respects to the Queen, said there was “no chance of turning back now” despite the cold and tiredness.